TeamKilo/kilo_bots/docs/main.md

 As stated before, the State object has everything you need in the state, exactly as specified by the API (almost).

-It has the following fields:
+It has the following fields: TODO finish writing this part
 - `players`
 - `stage`
 - `can_move`